MicrosoftDocs/cloud-adoption-framework/docs/antipatterns/ready-antipatterns.md

 ## Antipattern: Assume released services are ready for production

-Since cloud computing is evolving rapidly, companies often release preview versions of new services.
+Because cloud computing is evolving rapidly, companies often release preview versions of new services.
 Customers tend to assume that they can use any available cloud service in a production environment.
 But, problems can result, for these reasons:

 - Preview services usually don't provide uptime service-level agreements (SLAs).
 - New services often aren't as mature as cloud services that are already available.